From Chef-Owner to CEO: Delegation and Governance Architecture for Scaling Restaurants

 | EBITDA over sales | ✕6-9% | ✓13-18% |

-Chapter 4 · The founder's judgment turned into a system
+Chapter 4 — Micro-credentials: turning the founder's judgment into a verifiable system

 Chef-Owner vs. CEO: criterion-by-criterion analysis